Once Bitten, Twice Shy

 He bit back a remark.
 Why did Scorpius have to be the one to read him?
 "Uh… I've heard Pepper Imps scorch their containers if you don't eat them fast enough…"

-Lorcan glared at him.
+Lorcan glared at him through the tears.

 "I'll clear your prank and not report it or take away points," Scorpius stated.